kmpcx/esp8266-puls-mqtt/README.md

 ESP8266 Sketch for potential free contact sensor
 ======================

-This sketch is made to dected pulses on a potential free contact and send them via a asyncronous to a MQTT broker.
+This sketch is meant to let you detecd pulses on a potential free contact and send them via an asyncronous connection to a MQTT broker.
 It can be used to monitor every kind of binary state.
-It can be machine to count parts, it can be a window to observe if it opens or it can be a relay from every controller.
+It can be used to detect machine cycles (counting parts), states of windows to observe if they are closed properly or any relay you can possibly think of.

 <img src="https://darwin.kmpc.de/wp-content/uploads/2020/05/IMG_20200529_154809-scaled.jpg" alt="drawing" width="400"/>